jbrottrager/tranformative-characters/README.md

 # Transformative Characters
 **How are Harry Potter fanfictions influenced by the characters they feature?**

-This project, *Transformative Characters*, looks at how the characters featured in Harry Potter fanfictions shape the stories and themes — all based on data from [Fanfiktion.de](https://www.fanfiktion.de/).
+This project, *Transformative Characters*, explores how the characters featured in Harry Potter fanfictions shape the stories and themes — all based on data from [Fanfiktion.de](https://www.fanfiktion.de/).

 ---

 ## 📚 Platform Overview

 **Fanfiktion.de**
-A large German-language fanfiction archive:
+A major German-language fanfiction archive with:

 - ~425,000 fanfictions
 - ~1,000 fandoms

 ---

-## 📂 Corpus: Fanfictions from 2020

-The dataset includes all fanfictions published on Fanfiktion.de in the year 2020:

-- **26,374 fanfictions**
-- **11,630 authors**
-- **28,588 users** (authors and reviewers)
-- **22,000 reviews**

----

-## 🔍 Harry Potter Subcorpus
+## 🔍 Harry Potter 2020 Subcorpus

-Harry Potter is the largest fandom on the platform, categorised under:
+Harry Potter is the largest fandom on the platform, listed under:
 `Fanfiction / Bücher / Harry Potter Universe / Harry Potter - FFs`

-In 2020 alone:
+For the year 2020 alone:

 - **4,411 fanfictions**
 - 6 subcategories